SteffenBauer/PocketPuzzles/README.md

 I received reports that the app works with these devices:

 * PB632  - Touch HD 3
 * PB631  - Touch HD / Touch HD 2
 * PB740  - InkPad 3
+* PB633  - Pocketbook Color
+* PB1040 - InkPad X

-I'm interested in reports from more devices; especially how it looks like on color screen.
+I'm interested in reports from more devices; especially how it looks like on color screen and on devices with screen resolution different than the Touch HD 3.

 ### ToDo